 If there’s an empty property in your area that’s causing a nuisance, for example being broken into, vandalised or is attracting antisocial behaviour, please let us know by reporting it and we’ll liaise with our community safety team or environmental services as appropriate.

 Report an empty property

-Complete our online form for Poole residents to tell us about an empty property.
+Complete our empty property form online to tell us about an empty property.